 Two of my favorite tips are adding spinach and avocado to fruit-based smoothies.
 While I’m not afraid to tell them what they’re drinking, they have no idea the greens are there unless we make it together.

 It’s important to note that while including fresh juice as part of a balanced diet can be healthy for children and teens, a full Reboot is not advised.
 Adding more vegetables and fruits to meals and snacks is the way to go.
 If you think your child or teen could benefit from a Reboot please speak with their pediatrician first.

 The statistics about childhood obesity are frightening with at least 12.5 million American youth currently meeting the criteria, and complications like Type 2 diabetes are on the rise as a result.
 On average only 10-14% of children and teens are consuming 2 or more fruits/vegetables per day in some states.

 One study in Florida found that school children receiving a healthy eating intervention had significantly higher math scores and better reading scores.
 They also stayed within normal BMI percentile ranges over two years compared with the children who did not receive the intervention.

-The Better Food, Better Behavior study of an Appleton, WI high school has yielded similar results.
-By providing fresh, healthy foods to students, grades are up and behavior is better with zero students dropping out, being expelled, found using illegal drugs or carrying weapons.
-Even more encouraging is that students are enjoying these changes and have made their desire for good food known in the community.
+The Better Food, Better Behavior study of an Appleton, Wisc., high school has yielded similar results.
+By providing fresh, healthy foods to students, grades went up and behavior was better with zero students dropping out, being expelled, found using illegal drugs or carrying weapons.
+Even more encouraging is that students enjoyed these changes and made their desire for good food known in the community.

-Taste, choice, variety, presentation and advertising have consistently been shown to influence what youth eat.
-Children will choose healthful alternatives when they are consistently available, tasty, appealing and attractively or creatively served.
+Taste, choice, variety, presentation and advertising have consistently been shown to influence what young people eat.
+Children choose healthful alternatives when they are consistently available, tasty, appealing and attractively or creatively served.

+Have you noticed your kids eating more fruits and vegetables during your Reboot?
 What are some of their favorite juice, smoothie or veggie meal recipes?